Answer: A person is still contagious for at least 3 days after symptoms have stopped.

 My in-laws had a bad stomach virus on December 18-19, 2009.
 They were well by December 20.
 They had relatives come visit for Christmas on December 26 (1 week later).
 3 of the visitors came down with the same stomach virus starting about 36 hours after arriving.
 My in-laws never got sick again since it was the same virus they just had.
 So, 1 week is NOT long enough to wait.
 People and houses are still contagious!
 Everyone was mad at me for refusing to go visit on December 28 like we had planned.
-It is extremely important to clean with a product that actually kills norovirus when a stomach bug is in your home such as the Clorox® Hydrogen Peroxide Spray and Clorox Hydrogen Peroxide Wipes.
+It is very important to clean with a product that actually kills norovirus when a stomach bug is in your home such as the Clorox® Hydrogen Peroxide Spray and Clorox Hydrogen Peroxide Wipes.

 Everyone asks me if the viruses that cause the stomach flu are present in saliva.
 The answer is that no one knows.
 No one has ever done the experiments.
 No one has taken saliva samples from people about 24 hours after they last vomited from the stomach flu and analyzed the samples for the presence of the viruses.
 I have searched high and low for papers describing these experiments and can't find any.
 I have contacted prominent norovirus researchers and no one thinks these experiments have been done.
 If anyone knows of these experiments, please let me know.